Donald Trump 2016 presidential campaign: Conservative movement

 Eventually, McCain endorsed Trump because he was the nominee of the Republican party.
-On August 2, Trump stated that he was not endorsing McCain in his campaign for the Republican nomination for his existing Senate seat.
+On August 2, Trump stated he was not endorsing McCain for the Republican nomination for his Senate seat.
 Three days later, however, he did endorse him, saying in prepared remarks, "I hold in the highest esteem Sen. John McCain for his service to our country in uniform and in public office and I fully support and endorse his reelection."
 McCain later withdrew his endorsement following the Access Hollywood controversy in October 2016.

 Republican Senator Lindsey Graham, a primary rival, was "one of Trump's fiercest critics".
 He called Trump a "race-baiting, xenophobic, religious bigot" and asserted that Trump doesn't have the temperament or judgment to be president.
 After Trump attacked a federal judge for his Mexican heritage, Graham urged people who had endorsed Trump to rescind their endorsements, saying "This is the most un-American thing from a politician since Joe McCarthy."
-Graham stated that he would vote for neither Trump nor Clinton.

-The Jeb Bush–Trump dynamic was one of the more contentious relationships among the Republican contenders.
-Bush's campaign spent tens of millions of dollars on anti-Trump ads, while in response Trump mocked Jeb Bush with the epithet that he was "low energy".
-During an exchange with Jeb Bush in the ninth Republican primary debate, the audience (most favoring Bush) repeatedly booed Trump.
+The Jeb Bush–Trump dynamic was one of the more contentious relationships among Republicans.
+Bush's campaign spent tens of millions of dollars on anti-Trump ads, while Trump mocked Bush as "low energy".
+During an exchange with Bush in the ninth Republican primary debate, the audience (most favoring Bush) repeatedly booed Trump.
 Trump scoffed that the audience was made up of "Jeb's special interests and lobbyists".

-According to The Washington Post, the most telling aspect of the Bush–Trump duel may have been the fact that, "No candidate in the race was prepared for GOP voters' opposition to immigration, with the exception of Trump", and the anti-illegal immigration sentiment that Trump tapped into throughout the campaign, and with the Act of Love advertisement.
+According to The Washington Post, the most telling aspect of the Bush–Trump duel may have been that, "No candidate in the race was prepared for GOP voters' opposition to immigration, with the exception of Trump", and the anti-illegal immigration sentiment that Trump tapped into, including with the Act of Love advert.

-Texas Senator Ted Cruz was a primary rival for the Republican nomination.
+Texas Senator Ted Cruz was a rival for the Republican nomination.
 In the early days of the primary Cruz showered praise on Trump.
-But as the primary season went on, Cruz went on the attack, calling Trump a "bully" and a "pathological liar", and Trump took to referring to Cruz as "Lyin' Ted".
-Trump repeatedly claimed Cruz was not eligible to be president because he was born in Canada.
+But as the primary season went on, Cruz called Trump a "bully" and a "pathological liar", and Trump took to referring to Cruz as "Lyin' Ted".
+Trump claimed Cruz was not eligible to be president because he was born in Canada.
 However, on September 23, 2016, Cruz publicly endorsed Trump for president because he was the nominee of the Republican party.